-- Never click links, reply to text messages or call numbers you don't recognize. - Do not respond, even if the message requests that you "text STOP" to end messages. - Delete all suspicious texts. - Make sure your smart device OS and security apps are updated to the latest version. - 4 https://www.fcc.gov/avoid-temptation-smishingscams

-- Consider installing anti-malware software on your device for added security. - Validate any suspicious texts.
+- Never click links, reply to text messages or call numbers you don't recognize. - Do not respond, even if the message requests that you "text STOP" to end messages. - Delete all suspicious texts. - Make sure your smart device OS and security apps are updated to the latest version. - Consider installing anti-malware software on your device for added security. - Validate any suspicious texts.
 If you get a text purportedly from a company or government agency, check your bill for contact information or search the company or agency's official website.
 Call or email them separately to confirm whether you received a legitimate text.
-A simple web search can thwart a scammer. - Bottom line: Stop before you engage and avoid the urge to respond.
+A simple web search can thwart a scammer.